Buckmaster & Moore: History

-Another partner was Maurice Bonham-Carter an English Liberal politician, civil servant and first-class cricketer.
-He was H. H. Asquith's Principal Private Secretary during Asquith's time as Prime Minister from 1910 to 1916 and later served in other government posts.
-He played cricket for Oxford University Cricket Club in the early 20th century.
+Another partner was Maurice Bonham-Carter, an English Liberal politician, civil servant, and first-class cricketer.
+He was H. H. Asquith's Principal Private Secretary during Asquith's time as prime minister from 1910 to 1916 and later served in other government posts.
 The actress Helena Bonham Carter is his granddaughter.

-John Maynard Keynes (1883-1946) one of the firm’s clients (also Bursar of King's College, Cambridge), joined with Falk to form a syndicate to speculate in currency movements.
+John Maynard Keynes (1883-1946), one of the firm's clients (also Bursar of King's College, Cambridge), joined with Falk to form a syndicate to speculate in currency movements.
 Keynes lost his fortune in 1920 with money borrowed from both his father and Falk.
-OT Falk eventually became a senior partner.
-He went on to write many financial papers and books which are studied today in Business Schools.
-Another partner, Maurice Bonham Carter (1880–1960) was also a Balliol graduate, and sportsman.
-In addition, he served as the Principal Private Secretary to the politician H. H. Asquith and became a leading figure in the Liberal Party (UK).
+Falk eventually became a senior partner.
+He went on to write many financial papers and books which are studied today in business schools.

 At one time in the late 1920s the firm employed the young Francis Pakenham, later Frank Pakenham, 7th Earl of Longford, as well as the young Oxford mathematician J. H. C. Whitehead.
-Both of which, for different reasons decided the City was not the life for them.

 Buckmaster lived at Moreton Manor, Moreton Morrell and was Master of the Warwickshire Foxhounds.
-He married Ida Sarah Blyth in 1896, they had two daughters who never married.
-He in died on 30 October 1942 at Warwick Hospital.
-Moore lived at Winterfold House in Surrey, married Celine Marie Pappa in 1917, daughter of a Greek born stockbroker, and died in December 1960.
-They had no children and Celine died in 1970.
+He married Ida Blyth in 1896, they had two daughters.
+He died on 30 October 1942 at Warwick Hospital.
+Moore lived at Winterfold House in Surrey, and married Celine Pappa, daughter of a Greek born stockbroker, in 1917.
+They had no children and he died in December 1960.

 The firm was eventually taken over by Credit Suisse Group in 1987.
 Buckmaster & Moore was renamed and reorganised into broking and fund management operations.
 The company was dissolved in November 1996.

-List of partners in February 1932

-OSWALD T. FALK, WALTER S. BUCKMASTER, C. J. E. ARMYTAGE MOORE, IAN MACPHERSON, ARTHUR J. BEAMISH, MAURICE BONHAM-CARTER, J. R. RALLI, R. N. M. MURRAY.